Fzz90/Fzz90/README.md

 - 👋 Hi, I’m @Fzz90
-- 👀 I’m interested in Website & Game
+- 👀 I’m interested in Website, Game and Blockchain
-- 🌱 I’m currently learning Javascript & C++
+- 🌱 I’m currently learning Javascript and Cryptocurrency
-- 🎉I'm 17 y.o
+- 🎉I'm 19 y.o

 <!---
 Fzz90/Fzz90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.